 First, easy to follow for affirmation.
 Keyboard courage is a phenomenon.
 Then, most of us would not be rude to someone bigger than us.
 Next, who knows how big users are.
 So, be yourself on your best behavior for genuine contact.
 Given, proper netiquette to know the difference between positive and negative.
 And so, comes from what we like.
 Harm is outside the system.

 Consequently, we act different in online class, social media, and online.
 Medium is new.
 Ironically, be yourself quotes are easy to find online.

 Then, online activities, associations, in our best interest are positive.
 Thus, moderate unhealthy interaction.
 Given, it does have entertainment value.

 Online friends are not the same as friends in real life.
-It is hard to judge someone from their online contacts.
-It is more telling to judge online contacts by their profiles, contacts, and engagement.
-There are more factors.
-Engagement is the biggest one.
+Accordingly, web is more complicated.
+It follows, more aspects to profiles, contacts, and engagement.

 Therefore, act as nice as we do around our inner circle.
 Then, primary contacts, work, family, friends.
 On other hand, acting different when interaction is digital is fake.